-A behavioural scientist who combines insights from economics and psychology, Renee understands the drivers shaping decision making and designs effective strategies for change
+As a behavioural scientist, Renee understands the factors that shape decision making, and designs effective strategies for change

-Renee joined MartinJenkins in May 2018, bringing eight years’ experience in behaviour-change consulting, research analysis, academic work, and communications.
-She is skilled at defining a client’s challenge, conducting research to get to the heart of the issue, and generating innovative, testable solutions.
+Renee has ten years’ diverse work experience as a behaviour-change and management specialist, in roles that have included consulting, research and analysis, academic work, and communications.
+She is skilled at defining a client’s challenge, conducting research to get to the heart of the issue, and generating innovative and practical solutions.

-Before joining our team, Renee served as Business Director of Ogilvy Change NZ, successfully establishing the New Zealand branch of this international behaviour-change consultancy.
-In this role she won and delivered projects for numerous public and private sector clients, such as WorkSafe and the Energy Efficiency and Conservation Authority – designing low-cost, high-impact ‘nudge’ interventions to help teams meet their objectives.
+Before joining our team, Renee served as Business Director of Ogilvy Change NZ, establishing the New Zealand branch of this international behaviour-change consultancy.
+Highlights from this role include:

 Renee holds a Master’s degree (Distinction) in Social Policy from the London School of Economics, where she received the Charles Mostyn Lloyd Award for Outstanding Achievement.
 She also has a conjoint BCom/BSc in International Business and Physiology, and postgraduate qualifications in Sociology, all from the University of Auckland.